 * Kids will vandalize our advertisements

-Kids learned about positioning and made positioning diagrams of their kiosk against competitors.
-The goal was to test how our kiosk would be unique as opposed to others.
-After deliberation and a poll, most kids decided our kiosk would be cheaper and of a higher quality than our competitors.
+The children learned about positioning and made positioning diagrams of the kiosk against competitors.
+The goal was to examine what makes our booth unique compared to our competitors.
+After deliberation and a poll, most kids decided that the kiosk would be cheaper and of a higher quality than the competitors.

-To illustrate for the kids what positioning meant - The way in which other see us: Imagine a costumed game.
-What would you think of someone with big square glasses (everyone said Geek), or someone with colored hair, cigarette in mouth and a big chain (everybody said Punk)?
+To illustrate what positioning meant, and how others see us, we played an imagination game with costumes.
+We asked what one would think of someone with big square glasses (everyone said 'Geek') or someone with a colored hair, a cigarette in his mouth, and with a big chain (everybody said 'Punk')?

-This way the kids got to the conclusion that in order that the target audience will treat their kiosk as a quality one, they needed to not just to sell sweets that kids love, but to design the kiosk in an appealing fashion.
+This way, the children concluded that for the target audience to treat their kiosk as a quality one, they needed not just to sell sweets that kids love but also design the booth appealingly.

-When we learned about the Brainstorming technique, its stages and advantages, we notice that when we started our initiative, we also utilized this technique - everyone brought up ideas and we wrote them all down.
-Only in later, more advanced stages did we disqualify some of the ideas and kept the winner - selling candy that kids love.
+When we learned about the brainstorming technique, its stages, and advantages, we noticed that when we started our initiative, we used this technique; Everyone brought up ideas, and we wrote them all down.
+Only later, we rejected some of the ideas and stayed with the concept of selling candy that kids love.
 We did the same regarding the location of the kiosk, where we would store our merchandise, our money, etc.